grafana/grafana/contribute/style-guides/documentation-style-guide.md

 - Task topic headings start with a verb.
   - Write a query
   - Create a dashboard
-- Concept and reference topic headings should be nouns or gerunds.
+- Concept and reference topic headings are be nouns or gerunds.
 Examples: Contributing to docs, Visualizations, Style guide

 #### Heading don'ts

 - Avoid stacked headings, which is following one heading with another heading.
 - Avoid skipping heading levels.
-For example, an h1 should be followed by an h2 rather than an h3.
+For example, an h1 is followed by an h2 rather than an h3.
 - Avoid having just one lower-level heading.
 For example, h1, h2, h2, h3, h3, h2, h2 is a good order.
 Do not go h1, h2, h3, h2, h3, h2.
 - Avoid using hyphens in headings.
 - Do not include parenthetical words like (Important!) in headings.

 #### Step-by-step headings

-In most cases, headings should not be numbered steps.
+In most cases, headings are not be numbered steps.

 However, sometimes we need to use headings as numbered steps.
 This is mostly in cases where each step is complex or a series of other procedures.
 For example, in [Getting started with Grafana and Prometheus](https://grafana.com/docs/grafana/latest/getting-started/getting-started-prometheus/).